jkhopkins39/hoppytech/README.md

 ## Deployment

-### Frontend (Vercel)
+### Full Stack (Vercel)
-The frontend is deployed on Vercel with automatic deployments from the main branch.
+The entire application is deployed on Vercel with automatic deployments from the main branch.

 **Live Site**: https://hoppytech.com